-- Follow directions for the Stovetop version through Step 1.
+- Follow the directions above for the Stovetop version through Step 3.

-- Add turkey and vegetable mixture to slow cooker.
+- Add the browned turkey and vegetable mixture to the slow cooker.

-- Add remaining ingredients (except salt and pepper) and stir to combine.
+- Add the remaining ingredients (chili powder through water/broth) to the slow cooker and stir to combine.

-- Cook on LOW for 8 hours or on HIGH for 4 hours.
+- Cover and cook on LOW for a cook time of 8 hours or on HIGH for a total time of 4 hours.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive so we can continue providing free recipes and high-quality content for you.